MatttSF/TFG_CommentsInstagram/README.md

 # Twitter Comment Classifier
 This is a machine learning project that aims to classify tweets as positive or negative.
-The goal is to study the influence of negative tweets on the popularity of a profile.
+The goal is to study the % of negative tweets on a different profiles.

 ## Dataset
 The dataset used for this project is the Sentiment140 dataset, which contains 1.6 million tweets in English labeled as positive or negative.